artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 Storage Service Database backup and restore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To backup the SQLite database and pointer files created by the storage service run:
+To backup the MySQL database and pointer files created by the storage service run:

 .. code:: bash

   rsync -av /var/archivematica/storage_service /backup/location/storage_service
-  rsync -av /var/archivematica/storage-service/storage.db /backup/location/storage.db
+  mysqldump -u <your username> -p<your password> -c SS > <filename of backup>

 .. note::